Esri/calcite-design-system/CONTRIBUTING.md

 The `docs:preview` command will build Calcite Components and open your browser to view the storybook docs locally.

-For more information view the [Documentation Conventions](https://github.com/Esri/calcite-components/blob/master/conventions/Documentation.md).
+Please refer to the [Documentation Conventions](./conventions/Documentation.md) for more information.

 ## Branch naming conventions